 I share my thoughts here, on the Mental Health Safe Space blog, because the mental health implications for victims of sexual abuse are significant.
 In her recent article This Is Survival, Olympic gymnast Aly Raisman very candidly describes how her life and mental health continues to be impacted as result of being sexually abused.
 Her story is worth reading.
 It is just one modern example of an ancient blight.

-The Biblical stories I present here reflect a gradation of sexual behavior, starting with the reprehensible and concluding with holy, and demonstrate the complexities of power, agency, voice and consent, all themes that are as relevant today as they were in the times of the bible.
+The Biblical stories I present here reflect a gradation of sexual behavior, starting with the reprehensible and concluding with the holy, and demonstrate the complexities of power, agency, voice and consent, all themes that are as relevant today as they were in the times of the bible.
 Above all, these stories teach us the devastating cost of seeing and treating people as objects, and the revelatory power of seeing and treating people as humans.

 Scene One – Rape